zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Eugenia says, “I’m on the fence between two options .”
 “To be on the fence” (fence) means to be undecided, to not be sure which  of two options you want.
 A “fence,” of course, is something that you put up ar ound your property or around something that you don’t want someone to get into, or a place you don’t want

 someone to enter.
-At my house, for example, there i s a fence between all of my neighbors.
+At my house, for example, there is a fence between all of my neighbors.
 Interestingly enough, I didn’t put up the fences, so I guess my neighbors don’t want me in their yard more than I d on’t want them in my yard or property.

 Anyway, Eugenia is “on the fence between two option s,” or choices.
 She says, “We’ll have to live with this decision for years.”
 When someone says, “We have to live with this,” he means we have to be able to tolerate this, or we have to be in this situation.
 We’re not going to be able to ch ange it.
 There’s nothing we can do about it.